apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/high-availability/failure-simulation-and-automatic-recovery.md

    ***How the automatic recovery works***

    After the leader pod is deleted, the ApeCloud MySQL Paxos group elects a new leader.
 In this example, `mysql-cluster-mysql-2` is elected as the new leader.
-Kubeblocks detects that the leader has changed, and sends a notification to update the access link.
+KubeBlocks detects that the leader has changed, and sends a notification to update the access link.
 The original exception node automatically rebuilds and recovers to the normal Paxos group state.
 It normally takes 30 seconds from exception to recovery.

 ### Single follower pod exception